Public Security Police (Syria): Operating methods

 The police reportedly undergo military-type and counter-terrorism training.
 Community policing is also a large element within the country of Syria.
 Citizens in Syria began using cyber community policing tactics via social media as a way to address the conflict happening around them.
 Doing so has given them some power to influence change in their environment.
 Their efforts demonstrate that global cyber community policing programs have the ability to connect communities and create social media networks that can effectively and proactively address, and hopefully prevent, threats to its citizens.

 Training

-The police reportedly undergo military-type and counter-terrorism training, having a school in al-Hasakah.
+The police reportedly undergo military-type and counter-terrorism training, having a high school in al-Hasakah.

-Education for all police personnel is provided at three institutes: two central Police Training Schools in Damascus and Aleppo - Khan al-Asal Police Academy and the Officers College in Homs, where junior officers are sent for six-month courses in specialized areas of expertise.
+Education for all police personnel is provided at three institutes: central Police Training School in Damascus (Damascus Police College), Aleppo (Khan al-Asal Police Academy) and the Officers College in Homs, where junior officers are sent for six-month courses in specialized areas of expertise.

+Criminal procedure

+Upon arrest, the individual or suspect is brought to a police station for processing and detained until a trial date is set.
+At the initial court hearing, which is weeks or months after the arrest, the accused may retain an attorney at personal expense or be assigned a court-appointed attorney, although lawyers are not ensured access to their clients before trial.

+The individual is then tried in court, where a judge renders a verdict.
+Civil and criminal defendants had the right to bail hearings and possible release from detention on their own recognizance.
+The prison code provides for prompt access to family members.

+In 2024, Minister of Interior Maj.
+Gen. Mohammad al-Rahmoun issued a circular for all Interior Ministry officials, in which he stressed not to use violence when extracting confessions from arrested persons, in addition to informing the families of arrested persons of their whereabouts.

 Criminal Security Directorate

+Structure

-Within the Criminal Security Directorate there are five Divisions and branches:
+Since 8 July 2019, the head of the Criminal Security Directorate is General Nasser Deeb, former head of the Hama branch of the Political Security Directorate and former assistant director of the Damascus branch.
+Within the Criminal Security Directorate there are seven police divisions and branches: